timacdonald/has-parameters/readme.md

     return Limit::perMinute(60)->by(optional($request->user())->id ?: $request->ip());
 });

-// using the rate limiter...
+// using the rate limiter WITHOUT an alias...

 Route::stuff()
     ->middleware([